Category: Sunday School Manual

 To achieve the above-stated objectives, the teacher should:

-c.
-Teach the lesson outline, summarise, con-clude, evaluate the lesson and give assignment.
+3. Teach the lesson outlines, summarise, con-clude, evaluate the lesson and give assignment.

 TEACHING METHOD: